Updated July 2017

 The BOB Revolution Flex

 won our hearts and an Editors' Choice award with improved ease of use in their new version.
 With one of the highest overall scores and the best performance for maneuverability, it is easy to see why the Revolution impressed.
 This BOB is easy to push and turn with great off-road capabilities and the potential for running.
 It sports large pneumatic tires, adjustable tracking, and a locking swivel front wheel that keeps it moving straight no matter what it encounters.
-This stroller offers a variety of features and functions for baby's comfort and parent convenience and we think many parents will be attracted to the versatility of being jog and trail worthy that they can easily overlook the larger size and weight.
+This stroller offers a variety of features and functions for baby's comfort and parent convenience, and we think many parents will be attracted to the versatility of being jog and trail worthy that they can easily overlook the larger size and weight.
+While it may not be the best choice for families that want something more compact, if outdoor adventures are in your future it is a great cross-over choice for the busy family.

 Read Full Review: BOB Revolution